TelemetryDeck/docs/guides/flutter-setup.md

 Build and run your app to verify that TelemetryDeck is properly integrated.
 The SDK automatically begins collecting data when initialized.

-{% notewarning "Test Mode for Development Signals" %}
+{% notewarning "When running from your IDE, you're sending test signals" %}
-If your app's build configuration is set to "Debug", all signals sent will be marked as testing signals.
+If your app is configured with a debug build type (i.e. the default build variant running from Android Studio), your signals will be tagged as **Test Signals**, meaning that you can easily filter them out later.
 You'll see them show up in the TelemetryDeck Dashboard when the **Test Mode** toggle under the tab bar is turned on.
-Remember to disable Test Mode in the dashboard to see your production data once your app is live.
 {% endnotewarning %}

 Open the TelemetryDeck Dashboard, navigate to "Explore > Recent Signals" and make sure "Test Mode" is enabled.
 You should see automatic signals appear after launching your app.